- About the Benefit-Cost Analysis Tool

 Benefit-Cost Analysis Methodology

-In June 2009, the Greatest Savings to The Fund (GSTF) approach was released for use in demonstrating the cost-effectiveness of mitigation projects submitted to the Severe Repetitive Loss (SRL) program.
+In June 2009, the Greatest Savings to The Fund (GSTF) approach was released for use in demonstrating the cost-effectiveness of mitigation projects.
+Currently, FEMA allows the use of the GSTF methodology for any HMA program for Severe Repetitive Loss (SRL) properties.
+Applicants are required to use the current GSTF value at the time of application submission.

 A non-FEMA BCA methodology may only be used when it addresses a non-correctable flaw in the FEMA-approved BCA methodology or it proposes a new approach that is unavailable using FEMA BCA software.
 The non-FEMA methodology must be approved by FEMA in writing prior to submission of the project application to FEMA.